 The Rohingya Crisis

-Since August 25th of last year, over 700,000 Rohingya have arrived in Bangladesh, bringing the number of refugees there to approximately 1.2 million.
+Since August 25th of last year, over 700,000 Rohingya have arrived in Bangladesh, bringing the number of refugees there to 900,000 people.
 Of that, 60% are children.
-Over 9,000 Rohingya continue to arrive weekly in Bangladesh.
 The United Nations describes the latest mass exodus of Rohingya Muslims from Myanmar as "the world's fastest-growing refugee crisis"and "a textbook example of ethnic cleansing."

 About Humanity Rises